Xia Dynasty — the First Hereditary Kingdom in China

 Several years later, King Si Shaokang took the throne and rebuilt the royal kingdom.

-His son, King Si Zhu, invented armor and expanded their territory eastward to the sea.
 Their rule was believed to be one of the most prosperous periods of the Xia Dynasty.

 Ritual Jade Weapon (Yue) of Early Xia — Institute of Archaeology, Chinese Academy of Social Sciences (Photo by Dongmaiying)

-Declining and Falling of the Xia Dynasty
+Decline and Fall of the Xia Dynasty

 In the following decades, the relationship between Xia’s royal family and some dependent countries deteriorated when the tributes to the kings of Xia were largely decreased.

 Si Jie, the last king of the Xia Empire, was powerful and aggressive; he had initiated many wars to conquer those who didn’t comply.
-He then took many beautiful women from those conquered countries, and his queen was one of them.

 This queen was also suspected of being a spy who kept sending messages to Yi Yin, the prime minister of the State Shang.
-Afterward, the Xia Dynasty began to fall rapidly.

 Unearthed Grey Pottery Cup of Xia — Luoyang Museum (Photo by Dongmaiying)

-Whereabouts of the People of Xia
+Whereabouts of the People of the Xia Empire

 In 1600 BC, the Lord of the State Shang initiated wars against King Jie; after a series of intense battles, they finally won.